Knee Injuries & Conditions

-The common reconstruction method in our practice is using your own hamstring tendons.
-Particularly for revision cases, we do also offer other techniques using patella tendon, quadriceps tendon, allograft, and LARS.
+The common reconstruction method in our practice is using your own hamstring tendons or quadriceps tendon.
+Particularly for revision cases and multilligament cases – , we also offer other techniques using allograft.

 The knee ligaments allow the smooth cartilage surfaces of the knee to remain stable during range of motion, impact, and pivoting/twisting activities.
 Ligaments are the tissues that join one bone to another.
 Tendons join muscles to the bone.
 The knee has multiple ligaments and tendons.
 The major ones include the: anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL), fibula collateral ligament (FCL), postero-lateral corner (PLC), anterolateral Ligament (ALL) and posterior oblique ligament (POL).
 The postero-lateral corner includes the FCL, Popliteo-fibular ligament and Popliteus tendon.